tymancjo/Dz3/README.md

 ## The python app

 The python app - **pypath.py** allows to draw path and ten convert it to the set of commands that are sent via comm port to the Dz3 as sequence steps.
-To be able to communicate to the Dz3 Arduino hardware control part it utilise the **python** **serial** library.
+To be able to communicate to the Dz3 Arduino hardware control part it utilise the **python** **blake** library.
+This library connects to the robot BLE module diretcly.
+And this should work on all OS types - everwhere the
-Active connection to the Dz3 Arduino uC via serial is needed.
-It can be executed by the USB cable, or Bluetooth module.
-The details of used connection need to be definedin the **connect** procedure of the **pypath.py** file.

-In the source case the ble-serial library was used in linux to create the virtual serial port via BT BLE,connecting it to the BT HC-06 module of Dz3. *I never tested bluetooth connections in Windows or MacOS*

 The usage is pretty simple.
 It's a single window where a path made of straight lines and arcs can be sketch.